fz16336/Robotic-Automation/README.md

 # Robotic Automation

-*In progress project in creating robotic automation platform*.
+**In progress project in creating an autonomous robotic platform**.

-This repository serve as creative ground for personal ideas and experiments on robotic kinematics, computer vision application, and AI intgeration for robotic systems.
+This repository serve as creative ground for personal ideas and experiments on **robot kinematics**, **computer vision application**, and **AI intgeration** for robotic systems.

 The platform consist of an open-source 3D printed robotic arm designed by BCN3D: _The Moveo_.

-BCN3D Moveo has 5 Degrees of Freedom cotrolled using and Arduino Mega 5 stepper motor drivers.
+- BCN3D Moveo has 5 Degrees of Freedom cotrolled using and Arduino Mega 5 stepper motor drivers.
 The specifications and part files can be found in this repository, additionally the original project is referenced below.
-A robust control platform will also be added using ROS instead of traditional G-code.
+- A robust control platform will also be added using ROS instead of traditional G-code.

 ![Moveo](/images/BCN3D_moveo.jpg)